They can relaunch a turd as many times as they want, it's still not going to smell of roses.

 Reminds me of the say "You can't polish a turd but you can roll it in glitter".
 Maybe that's what they are doing.

 Microsoft blames PC makers for underwhelming Windows 8 sales over Christmas, The Register has learned.
 The software giant accused manufacturers of not building enough attractive Win 8-powered touchscreen tablets.
-But the computer makers are fighting back: they claimed that if they’d followed Microsoft’s hardware requirements and …
+But the computer makers are fighting back: they claimed that if they’d followed Microsoft’s hardware requirements …

 They can relaunch a turd as many times as they want, it's still not going to smell of roses.